1 HIV infection

 Marked weight loss continues and many patients are bedridden.
 Severe opportunistic infections such as oesophageal candidiasis, extrapulmonary TB, pneumocystis pneumonia, cryptococcal meningitis and toxoplasmosis are common.
 Anaemia and malignancies associated with HIV infection are also common.
 Patients with stage 4 disease are regarded as having AIDS.
 Response to antiretroviral treatment is usually good.
 Without treatment many will die within months.

 Serious opportunistic infections are common when stage 4 HIV infection (AIDS) is reached.

 1-48 What are the features of terminal AIDS?

 Additional opportunistic infections such as CMV retinitis and avium TB can occur.
 Severe wasting and dementia are common.
 These patients are seriously ill, usually with a CD4 count below 50 cells/µl.
 Response to antiretroviral treatment may be poor as the immune system has been very seriously damaged by HIV.
 Without treatment most patients rapidly die.

 Common complications of HIV infection

 1-49 What is an AIDS-defining illness?

 A serious clinical condition which is very uncommon in HIV-negative people and yet seen commonly in patients with advanced HIV infection.
 Severe opportunistic infections and malignancies in HIV-positive patients are AIDS-defining illnesses.
-Common AIDS-defining infections include oesophageal candidiasis, and infections with pneumocystis, cryptococcus and toxoplasmosis.
+Common AIDS-defining infections include oesophageal candidiasis, and severe infections, such as meningitis, with pneumocystis, cryptococcus and toxoplasmosis.

 1-50 Is pulmonary tuberculosis an AIDS-defining illness?

 Although pulmonary TB is common in patients with HIV infection, and indicates stage 3, it also occurs in HIV-negative people and it is therefore not an AIDS-defining infection.
 In contrast, extrapulmonary TB is rare in HIV-negative people and is therefore an AIDS-defining illness.

 1-51 What infections of the mouth are common with HIV infection?